 Awareness of Breath Stops Mind

 You cannot think and remain aware of breathing at the same time.
 Awareness of breath at the entrance of nostrils can stop chain of thoughts.
 Without chain of thoughts, there is no mind.
-Without mind, awareness is seamlessly clear without distractions and focused on reality.
-No mind is one of the important factors of deep meditation.
+Without mind awareness is seamlessly clear while knowing no-mind.

-Detached clear seamless awareness in between two consecutive thoughts is like brightness of life due to which experiences are known correctly in the right context.
+Through intuitive insight into seamlessly clear detached awareness, you recognize the truth of your nature.
+Detached clear seamless awareness in between two consecutive thoughts is like brightness of life due to which you can know correctly as it is in the right context.
+With brightness of awareness, you need not live gropingly.

-Remain aware of each incoming and outgoing breath at the entrance of nostrils so that you do not get opportunity to think.
-Your attention on breath at the entrance of nostrils should be one pointed like saw cutting the wood at a single point.
+Your attention on breath at the entrance of nostrils should be one pointed like saw cutting the wood at a single point of contact.

 While trying to stay aware, body may get tensed and attention may wander with the thoughts.
 Keep your body naturally relaxed and constantly bring your attention back to your breath at the entrance of nostrils.

-Practice mindfulness of breath at the entrance of nostrils until thoughts stop and you can remain seamlessly aware in the gap between two consecutive thoughts.
+Practice mindfulness of breath at the entrance of nostrils until thoughts stop and you can remain seamlessly aware in the gap between two consecutive thoughts or state of knowing no-mind.

-After the practice, lie down for some time so that the deeply relaxed body becomes normal and ready to resume normal activities.
+After practicing awareness of breath for long time, lie down for some time so that the deeply relaxed body becomes normal and ready to resume normal activities.
+If you want to sleep, try not to look while keeping the eyes closed and fall asleep for a better quality of sleep.

 Practice mindfulness of breath at the entrance of nostrils regularly.
 With regular practice, you will be able to remain aware in gap between consecutive thoughts.
-The gap between consecutive thoughts is freedom from effect of experiences and mind.
-You and your actions will not be influenced by experiences or mind.
+Full awareness in the gap between two consecutive thoughts is knowing no-mind.

 Breathing has to be natural and without force or control.
 Relaxed body, calm mind, and correct posture rectifies breathing and makes it natural.

 During this practice, breathing can become so slow that it will seem suspended even if all the airways are open.
-Just remain aware of it at the entrance of nostrils.
+Just remain aware of it at the entrance of nostrils and do not stop breathing whether it is slow or fast.
 Increase your stamina and capacity to remain aware of breath for longer and longer period of time.

-As you remain seamlessly aware of breath at the entrance of nostrils, you will realize that you become thoughtless and disappear psychologically.
-The notions of self will disappear as if it was never there psychologically just like at the time of your infancy.
+As you remain seamlessly aware of breath at the entrance of nostrils, you will realize that you become thoughtless and you disappear psychologically.

-Keep body relaxed internally and externally during this exercise.
-A relaxed body allows smooth flow of vital forces mobilized by breathing and makes surplus vital force available for brain to stay focused and aware of breath at the entrance of nostrils.
+Keep lower back straight but body relaxed internally and externally during this exercise.
+A relaxed body allows smooth flow of vital forces mobilized by breathing and makes surplus vital force available for brain to stay aware of breath at the entrance of nostrils.

-When body is totally relaxed, your mind can calm, you can easily disappear psychologically, and awareness can detach from experiences while the breathing is involuntarily abdominal or diaphragmatic.
+When body is totally relaxed, your mind can calm, you can easily disappear psychologically, and awareness can detach from known and unknown.

 By keeping your body naturally relaxed, the mobilized vital force can refresh the chronically conditioned voluntary and involuntary strata of your personality and render it supple.